-72. Having regard to this conclusion, the Court does not need to verify whether the other two requirements (legitimate aim and necessity of the interference) set forth in Article 11 § 2 have been complied with.

-73. The Court therefore dismisses the Government's preliminary objection regarding the alleged lack of victim status on the part of the applicants and concludes that there has been a violation of Article 11 of the Convention.
+- 72. Having regard to this conclusion, the Court does not need to verify whether the other two requirements (legitimate aim and necessity of the interference) set forth in Article 11 § 2 have been complied with. - 73.
+The Court therefore dismisses the Government's preliminary objection regarding the applicants' alleged lack of victim status and concludes that there has been a violation of Article 11 of the Convention.